SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/1password-source.md

 5. The bottom left of the platform will provide a notification informing you the request was successful.<br/>   ![source restart initiated.png](/img/collector/source-restart-initiated.png)

 #### API
-To restart your source using the Sumo Management API
+To restart your source using the Sumo Management API, follow the instructions below:

 Method: POST